-The Company's exposure to credit risk arises from the possibility that a counterparty to a transaction might fail to perform under its contractual commitment, which could result in the Company incurring losses.
-The Company has credit guidelines which limit the Company's current and potential credit exposure to any one counterparty.
-Specific credit risk limits based on the credit guidelines also are in place for each type of counterparty (by rating category).
+The Company's exposure to credit risk arises from the possibility that a customer or counterparty to a transaction might fail to perform under its contractual commitment, which could result in the Company incurring losses.
+The Company has credit guidelines, which limit the Company's current and potential credit exposure to any one counterparty and to aggregates of counterparties by type of business activity.

-The Credit Department administers and monitors the credit risk limits among trading divisions.
-In addition to monitoring credit risk limits, the Company manages the credit exposure relating to its trading activities by reviewing counterparty financial soundness periodically, by entering into master netting agreements and collateral arrangements with counterparties in appropriate circumstances and by limiting the duration of exposure.
-In certain cases, the Company also may close out transactions or assign them to other counterparties to mitigate credit risk.
+The Credit Department administers limits, monitors credit risk exposure, and periodically reviews the financial soundness of customers and counterparties.
+The Company manages the credit exposure relating to its trading activities in various ways, including entering into master netting agreements, collateral arrangements, and limiting the duration of exposure.
+Risk is mitigated in certain cases by closing out transactions, entering into risk reducing transactions, assigning transactions to other parties, or purchasing credit protection.